gomorpheus/morpheus-docs/installation/database/innodb/innodb-config-generic.rst

    .. code-block:: bash

-    mysql> CREATE USER 'morpheus'@'%' IDENTIFIED BY 'morpheusPassword';
+    mysql> CREATE USER 'morpheusDbUser'@'%' IDENTIFIED BY 'morpheusDbUserPassword';

 #.
 Next Grant your new |morpheus| user permissions.

    .. code-block:: bash

-    mysql> GRANT ALL PRIVILEGES ON morpheus.* TO 'morpheus'@'%' with grant option;
+    mysql> GRANT ALL PRIVILEGES ON morpheus.* TO 'morpheusDbUser'@'%' with grant option;

-    mysql> GRANT SELECT, PROCESS, SHOW DATABASES, RELOAD ON *.* TO 'morpheus'@'%';
+    mysql> GRANT SELECT, PROCESS, SHOW DATABASES, RELOAD ON *.* TO 'morpheusDbUser'@'%';

     mysql> FLUSH PRIVILEGES;